-Directed by internationally renowned, professional Choral Conductor, Nigel Perrin, we sing music from a wide range of eras and composers - from Bach, Purcell and Vivaldi to Gershwin, Tavener and James MacMillan.
-The choir uses renowned soloists such as soprano Lesley Garrett, pianist Peter Donohoe and jazz singer Jacqui Dankworth.
+Directed by Andrea Brown, we sing music from a wide range of eras and composers - from Bach, Purcell and Vivaldi to Gershwin, Tavener and James MacMillan.
+The choir uses renowned soloists such as leading British baritone, Roderick Williams, soprano Lesley Garrett, pianist Peter Donohoe and jazz singer Jacqui Dankworth.
 We sing with professional orchestras, chamber ensembles, jazz bands and sometimes a cappella.

 Below you will find answers to some of the questions you might want to ask.

 What do your members say about being in EFC?